WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 * [**Routefinding restrictions**](#routefinding-restrictions)
   Routefinding restriction programs can be attached to any kind of signal.
   These programs are run by trains, and can check various train properties, and slot and counter values.
-  These programs can be used to control pathfinding, PBS, slots, counters, reversing, speed restrictions and other miscellaneous operations.
+  These programs can be used to control pathfinding, path reservation, slots, counters, reversing, speed restrictions and other miscellaneous operations.
 * [**Programmable pre-signals**](#programmable-pre-signals)
   Programmable pre-signals are combo pre-signals, with programmable conditions for whether the signal is red or green.
-  Programmable pre-signals are block signals, with no support for PBS.
+  Programmable pre-signals are block signals, with no support for path signalling.
 * [**Slots**](#slots)
   Slots are analogous to token systems used in real-life railways, in particular single-line sections.
   A slot has a capacity, the number of trains which can be in the slot/have a token.